top of page

 • s'more fixings

 Firewood - if allowed and there are no burn bans in effect.
+We purchased a propane fire pit to have in case there is a burn ban for those quiet moments after the kids are asleep.

 Chairs - to enjoy said fire.
 They make adorable toddler camping chairs, even baby camping chairs.
 We've gotten a lot of use of our pink camping chair I found at Haggen for Charlotte.
 We use it on our beach outings as well.
+REI and Costco have some winners.

 Table cloth or blanket - helps to keep the surface clean.
 Blanket can also be used on the bench, or as an added layer around the campfire if temperatures drop low.